 You can very well go ahead with the Standard as your set up type.
 It’s completely left to your convenience.
 I am choosing “Standard” and clicking Next.

 A summary of the location where Firefox will be installed is shown.
-Just click on “Install” button.
+Just click on the “Install” button.

-Installation will take place,
+The installation will take place,

 Step 2: Installing Selenium IDE

-Once Firefox browser is launched, go to http://www.seleniumhq.org/download/.
+Once the Firefox browser is launched, go to https://www.seleniumhq.org/download/.
 Scroll down until you reach the Selenium IDE section.
 Click on the latest version number as shown below.
 (Please note that the version number that you are seeing might be different from the one in the snapshot here as 2.9.0 is the latest at the time this post is created.)